siennar0/weather-app-showcase/README.md

 # Weather App 🌤️

-This is a desktop GUI app that displays live weather information for Glendale, CA. Built using Python’s Tkinter library and web scraping with BeautifulSoup4.
+This is a desktop GUI app that displays live weather information for Glendale, CA. Built using Python’s Tkinter library and web scraping using BeautifulSoup4.

 ![Screenshot of the app](./Weatherapp.jpg)